famura/BellaFigura/README.md

 which can be found in the top row.
 You don't find them?
 Most likely you did not select the right menue.
 Go over the text box you want to edit and hit `F8`.
 There is also a `Text and Font` panel that comes up when pressing `Ctrl + Shift + t`.
 See [here](https://graphicdesign.stackexchange.com/questions/116197/how-do-you-move-the-text-anchor-in-inkscape) if you have questions left.

-Let me give you one practical example of the achor placement.
+Let me give you one practical example of the anchor placement.
 Look at the text in the boxed above.
 The helper lines mark the center.
 Next, you move the anchor on top of the center (see here for [snapping to objects in Inkscape](https://alpha.inkscape.org/vectors/www.inkscapeforum.com/viewtopic2cd0.html?t=33101)).
 But when you now compile, the text appears vertically too high.
 I recommend giving it two ticks down using the moment menue (`F1`) and the downwards arrow - et voila.

 Have fun creating some beautiful figures.